Battle of Stalingrad: Aftermath

-Out of the nearly 91,000 German prisoners captured in Stalingrad, only about 5,000 returned.
+Most of the nearly 91,000 German prisoners captured in Stalingrad perished.
 Weakened by disease, starvation and lack of medical care during the encirclement, they were sent on forced marches to prisoner camps and later to labour camps all over the Soviet Union.
 Some 35,000 were eventually sent on transports, of which 17,000 did not survive.
 Most died of wounds, disease (particularly typhus), cold, overwork, mistreatment and malnutrition.
 Some were kept in the city to help rebuild it.

 A handful of senior officers were taken to Moscow and used for propaganda purposes, and some of them joined the National Committee for a Free Germany.
 Some, including Paulus, signed anti-Hitler statements that were broadcast to German troops.
 Paulus testified for the prosecution during the Nuremberg Trials and assured families in Germany that those soldiers taken prisoner at Stalingrad were safe.
 He remained in the Soviet Union until 1952, then moved to Dresden in East Germany, where he spent the remainder of his days defending his actions at Stalingrad and was quoted as saying that Communism was the best hope for postwar Europe.
 General Walther von Seydlitz-Kurzbach offered to raise an anti-Hitler army from the Stalingrad survivors, but the Soviets did not accept the offer.
 It was not until 1955 that the last of the 5,000–6,000 survivors were repatriated (to West Germany) after a plea to the Politburo by Konrad Adenauer.

 Significance

-Stalingrad has been described as the greatest defeat in the history of the German Army.
-It is often identified as the turning point on the Eastern Front, in the war against Germany overall, and in the entire Second World War.
-The Red Army had the initiative, and the Wehrmacht was in retreat.
-A year of German gains during Case Blue had been wiped out.
-Germany's Sixth Army had ceased to exist, and the forces of Germany's European allies, except Finland, had been shattered.
-In a speech on 9 November 1944, Hitler himself blamed Stalingrad for Germany's impending doom.

-The destruction of an entire army (the largest killed, captured, wounded figures for Axis soldiers, nearly 1 million, during the war) and the frustration of Germany's grand strategy made the battle a watershed moment.
-At the time, the global significance of the battle was not in doubt.
-Writing in his diary on 1 January 1943, British General Alan Brooke, Chief of the Imperial General Staff, reflected on the change in the position from a year before: